Net neutrality rules are now repealed: What it means for you

 The Internet was always meant to be a free and open place.
 You could say anything you want, read and watch anything you want, and (provided you were following the law) do or create anything you want.
 Thanks to net neutrality, innovation flourished.
 From Amazon to Wikipedia, the best products, services, and ideas rose to the top.

 But the principle of net neutrality is in grave danger.
-On Monday, laws preserving net neutrality were repealed under the dubiously named Restoring Internet Freedom Order.
+On Monday, laws preserving net neutrality were repealed under the dubiously named Restoring Internet Freedom Order(new window).
 The name is a fiction.
 In fact, the new Federal Communications Commission (FCC) rules turn the Internet over to powerful Internet service providers (ISPs), who now have the ability to censor, slow down (i.e. throttle), and charge extra for access to certain content.

 Without laws ensuring net neutrality, ISPs can revoke your Internet freedom at any time.
 This article explains the principle of net neutrality, the new US policy, and what it all means for Internet users.